 Under the EU Crowdfunding Regulation, disclosure of loan default rates is required in a specific manner.
-This is required to ensure investors in Crowdfunding platforms are able to compare between platforms and investors are treated fairly.
+This is required to ensure investors on crowdfunding platforms can compare platforms and are treated fairly.

 This FAQ is designed to help you understand the key points of this regulation and how it's applied at Trine.
 The regulation has specific guidelines on defining and calculating default rates, and we'll explain these to you in the sections below.